 The Silver Sebright Bantam emerged in England around 1810.
 Sir John Saunders Sebright spent 30 years developing this true breed.
 The Silver Sebright Bantam was admitted to the American Standard of Perfection in 1874.

-The Sebright breed is known as a true breed because they are not related to any other standard breed.
-The hen and the cockerels have the exact same rose comb, feathering and very close in size as well.
+The Sebright breed is known as a true breed because it is not related to any other standard breed.
+The hen and the cockerels have the same rose comb, feathering and very close in size as well.
 The cockerel weighs in around 22 ounces and the hen around 20 ounces.
 This breed is also not very cold hardy and will do much better in warmer climates.

 Live Chick Guarantee

 We guarantee your ordered number of birds arrive healthy and true to breed.
 Please contact us immediately should any losses or variances to your order occur, this guarantee is only for the safe and live delivery of your poultry.
 Any loss must be reported to Chickens for Backyards within 3 days of receipt for any adjustment to be made.
 Reshipments are subject to availability and minimum shipping requirements.
 If eligible, we will reship only once.
 Reimbursements are limited to the cost of the birds and will not include shipping charges.